imixs/imixs-cloud/management/cicd/README.md

 ## Generate Keys

 Concourse needs a set of key files to securely exchange data between the client and the worker nodes.
-You can create the keys using the official concourse Docker containers.
+You can create the keys using the official Concourse Docker containers.

 	$ sudo ./management/cicd/generate_keys.sh